MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 positions for the selected company, you can leave these fields blank.*

-As you enter the entities, you also are selecting the position in the organizational structure to which you’re assigning the range of accounts.
+As you enter the entities, you also are selecting the position in the organizational structure to which you're assigning the range of accounts.
 For example, if you want to change the ranges of accounts that will be available to the Production department of the Eastern region of Fabrikam, you would enter Fabrikam in the first level, East in the second level and Production in the third level.

-1. Select the ID of the company to which you’re changing account assignments.
+1. Select the ID of the company to which you're changing account assignments.

 2. You can assign additional ranges of accounts to the position, remove specific ranges of accounts from the position, or remove specific ranges of